Only 1 spots left for this Fall 2023

 Are you ready to start your dream career?

-Several students inside my live mentoring program called Augmented Animator have.
+Several students inside Rusty Animator School already have.

-And Rusty Animator School is essentially the evolved version of that program.
+And Rusty Animator School is essentially the evolved version of that.

 So if you want to get a more concrete idea of what Rusty Animator School will be like for you - check out what they had to say about their learning experience: